-Frank Gioia was born in 1967.
-Gioia was born into 'the life', his father Frank Gioia senior was a Lucchese Family mobster.
-Growing up around mobsters it was`nt long untill Gioia himself became one.
-At age 12 he hung around a mob owned social club, getting drinks for wiseguys and doing small tasks for them.
-By the age of 18 though Gioia had left behind the errand-boy role.
+Frank Gioia Junior was born in 1967.
+From the start, his life was pretty much set in stone.
+He was born into "the life" as they say, his father Frank Senior and grandfather both were involved in organized crime and members of the Mafia.
+Growing up around mobsters it wasn't long until Gioia himself became one.
+At age 12, he hung around a mob owned social club, getting drinks for wiseguys and doing small tasks for them.
+By the age of 18, Gioia had left behind the errand-boy role and showed his violent capabilities.
 He shot a bouncer who had disrespected a Lucchese wiseguy.
 This act of violence earned Gioia huge respect from his mob buddies.

-In these early years of Gioia's mobster career he was heavily into drugs.
-By the age of 21 he had earned more than $1 million dollars dealing in drugs.
-In October 1991 at age 24 Gioia became a made guy in the Lucchese Crime Family, his sponsor was George Zapolla.
-Where most wiseguys believe that upon becoming made all their problems are solved it usually means the opposite, this was true in Gioia`s case.
-In June of 1992 he got arrested on gun charges.
+By the age of 21, he had earned more than $1 million dollars dealing in drugs.
+In October 1991, at age 24, Gioia became a made guy in the Lucchese Crime Family, his sponsor was George Zapolla.
+Where most wiseguys believe that upon becoming "made" all their problems are solved, it usually means the opposite.
+This was true in Gioia`s case as well.
+In June of 1992, he got arrested on gun charges.
 And a year later he got arrested again on serious federal drug charges.
-He was charged with running a heroin pipeline from Manhattan to Boston.
-Gioia was sentenced to 7 years inprisonment.
+He was accused of running a heroin pipeline from Manhattan to Boston and was sentenced to 7 years in prison.